Research Conference on Communications, Information and Internet Policy: Timeline for paper submission and selection

 A call for papers is typically circulated in January of each year.
 Abstracts are due in March and authors chosen to present are notified in June.
 To encourage participation by young and emerging scholars, TPRC also holds an international student paper competition with cash and in-kind prizes for the top three papers as selected by the Program Committee.
 This competition is based on full papers, typically due at the end of April.

 TPRC 2019 (47th Anniversary)

 The 2019 conference took place September 20–21, 2019 at the Washington College of Law, Washington, DC.

-Board of Directors
+Board of directors

 The Board has between twelve and 20 members.
-Fernando Laguarda is 2018-2019 chair.
+Fernando Laguarda was 2018-2019 chair.